bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 - **Public API**: Add methods to `MailerGenericBuilder`, `MailerRegularBuilder`, or `MailerFromSessionBuilder` based on ownership.
 Provide complete Javadoc and CLI annotations because the CLI help text is generated from these builder APIs.
 - **Operational Ownership**: Add state to `OperationalConfig`, `ServerConfig`, `ProxyConfig`, or another existing Mailer config interface according to the behavior being configured.
 - **Property Defaults**: If the setting is property-friendly, add a `ConfigLoader.Property` entry and resolve it when creating the builder/config object.
 This keeps property-file driven projects configurable without Java code.
+- **Typed Schema**: Register the property's declared value type in `PropertySchema`.
+Do not infer a type from the text shape or parse values independently at individual read points.
 - **Transport Strategy Mapping**: When a Mailer setting maps to Jakarta Mail properties, keep the `mail.smtp.*` / `mail.smtps.*` names behind `TransportStrategy` helper methods and apply them only after the effective strategy is known.
 - **Spring Mapping**: If the property belongs to the public configuration surface, add it to Spring support and Spring Boot metadata generation classes.
 - **Verification**: Test the Java builder path, property/config path, Spring mapping when applicable, and the final `Session` properties.